jonallured/jonallured.com/source/_posts/2016-09-06-commit-lint-for-danger.md

 ---
 favorite: true
 number: 38
-title: Commit Lint for Danger
+title: "Commit Lint for Danger"
 ---

 I love using [Danger][danger] to automate routine Pull Request feedback and so I